MGM Grand fire: Cause

 The fire was confined to the casino and restaurant areas.
-The hotel was not equipped with a fire sprinkler system.
-The area with the most fire prevention was in the money counting area, not in individual rooms or on the casino floor.
-The county's fire chief had been concerned that such a fire could occur, as older hotels built prior to 1979 were not required to have certain fire safety features.
+The hotel lacked a fire sprinkler system.
+The area with the most fire prevention was in the money-counting area, not in individual rooms or on the casino floor.
+The county's fire chief had been concerned that such a fire could occur, as older hotels built before 1979 were not required to have certain fire safety features.
 Nevada governor Robert List said, "You can't force people to bring hotels up to codes that didn't exist when they were built."
-For years after its opening, the resort had declined orders to install a second fire hose in one of its showrooms.
+For years after its opening, the resort declined orders to install a second fire hose in one of its showrooms.
 As of June 1980, only 20 percent of fire safety violations – discovered two months earlier by inspectors – had been corrected.

 Electric fire

-The fire was caused by an electrical ground fault inside a wall-mounted electrical receptacle.
+The fire was caused by an electrical ground fault inside a wall-mounted electrical appliance.

 A refrigerated pastry display case was added, after original construction of the hotel, to one of its restaurants (known as The Deli).
-Unlike a modern display case, which would be totally self-contained (compressor installed in bottom of display case), this unit functioned like a walk-in cooler or central air conditioning system, with a pair of copper refrigerant lines connecting its evaporator to a condensing unit located outside the building.
-When this set-up was installed, the copper lineset was run through the same wall soffit as a pre-existing electrical conduit and in physical contact with the conduit.
+Unlike typical refrigerated display case which are totally self-contained (compressor installed in bottom of display case), this unit had a remote condenser with a pair of copper refrigerant lines connecting its evaporator to a condensing unit located outside the building, functioning like a walk-in cooler or central air conditioning system.
+When this setup was installed, the copper lines were run through the same wall space as a pre-existing aluminum electrical conduit, in physical contact with each other.

-The fan-forced evaporator unit in the display case was not properly secured, and thus was able to vibrate constantly while in operation; these vibrations were carried along the copper refrigerant lines, causing the pipes to rub against the electrical conduit in the wall soffit and make them vibrate as well.
-Galvanic corrosion occurred, in which the copper refrigerant pipes were in physical contact with the aluminum electrical conduit, causing the conduit to erode over time.
-Galvanic corrosion and vibration – as well as jagged edges and stretched wires resulting from poor workmanship during the installation – eventually resulted in the electrical wires inside the conduit missing chunks of their plastic insulation.
-The conduit was rendered un-grounded (there was no separate ground wire; the metal conduit itself was designed to function as the ground, so the disintegration of the conduit rendered the system un-grounded).
+The fan-forced evaporator unit in the display case was not properly secured and thus vibrated constantly during operation; these vibrations were carried along the copper lines, causing the lines to rub against the aluminum conduit in the wall space and making the conduit vibrate as well.
+The contact between the copper and aluminum caused galvanic corrosion, which eroded the conduit over time.
+Galvanic corrosion and vibration – as well as jagged edges and stretched wires resulting from poor workmanship during installation – eventually led to the electrical wires inside the conduit losing chunks of their plastic insulation.
+The conduit was rendered un-grounded because there was no separate ground wire; the metal conduit itself was designed to function as the ground, so the disintegration of the conduit rendered the system un-grounded.

-These now-bare electrical conductors inside the un-grounded metal conduit glowed red-hot and began arcing, which ignited the fire.
-The fire reportedly smoldered for hours until it found fresh oxygen and burst into a fireball that spread into the casino, and was fed by other combustibles.
+These now-bare electrical wires inside the un-grounded conduit short-circuited, glowed red-hot, and began arcing, which ignited the fire.
+The fire smoldered for hours until it found fresh oxygen and burst into a fireball that spread into the casino, where it was fed by additional combustibles.